-** Please note there is approximately a 2 week wait time for NIV appointments.
-Expedited appointment requests are on a very limited basis due to the high volume of applications.
+**Please note that expedited appointment requests are on a very limited basis due to high volume of applications.
 Applicants are encouraged to apply well in advance of their anticipated travel and not to book travel until they have a visa in hand. **

 Customer Service Statement